 I love to run.
 The freedom, the extra oxygen pumping through my veins – it’s just me and the road.
-After my daughter was born, I was anxious start running again.
-I needed to find a way to bring my love for running into my daughter’s life, that’s where the running stroller came in.
+After my daughter was born, I was anxious start running again, but I needed to find a way to bring my love for running into my daughter’s life, that’s where the running stroller came in.
 In this post I share with you my tips for running with a stroller.

 If you are a runner and have a new baby; you are probably missing the road.
 The last stages of pregnancy, hormone and body changes and a crying infant are often stumbling blocks.
 One way to avoid these issues is to learn how to run with a stroller.
 Many moms (and dads) are nervous and have questions about technique, safety, how your baby will cope, when to start and so much more.